FarronF/limerick-council-meetings/README.md

 More PDFs. (replies to questions next)

-Better OCR for scanned pages to improve accuracy
+Better OCR for scanned pages to improve accuracy. (this may be hard due to my limited hardware)

 Normalise file names for consistancy in searching.